 6.2 Policy on Giving to the Boise Unitarian Universalist Fellowship

 6.3 Administrative Policies and Procedures

+6.3.1 Cash Management Policy

+6.3.2 Social Justice Special Appeal Grant Funds Policy & Procedures

 Philosophy of Governance

 Using democratic processes, the membership of the Boise Unitarian Universalist Fellowship (“BUUF” or the “Fellowship”) elects a Board of Directors to function as its governing body and the membership calls a Minister to serve as BUUF’s spiritual, programmatic, and administrative leader.
 Together the Board and the Minister work to help the Fellowship follow its mission and vision.
 The Board, led by the President, is responsible for the long-term mission and well-being of the congregation.
 The staff, led by the Minister, is responsible for operational decisions, adopting administrative policies and procedures, and allocating congregational resources, except as specifically limited by these policies.